-INSTRUCTIONS: The form below has been partially completed based on information provided from your prior year's Consortium Annual Plan.
-Please carefully review and update each section.
-You may save your progress by clicking the Save button at the bottom of the page.
-As you coordinate with your member agencies to complete your annual plan, you are encouraged refer to the planning materials provided by the AEBG office located on the AEBG website here: http://aebg.cccco.edu/For-AEBG-Grantees/Reporting-Tool-Kit (http://aebg.cccco.edu/For-AEBG-Grantees/Reporting-Tool-Kit (http://aebg.cccco.edu/For-AE
+The following is provided for informational purposes only.
+The AEBG Consortium Annual Plan Template will be submitted via the Web Portal and will be partially completed based on information provided from your prior year Consortium Annual Plan.
+As you coordinate with your member agencies, you are encouraged refer to the planning materials provided by the AEBG office located on the AEBG website here: http://aebg.cccco.edu/For-AEBG-Grantees/Reporting-Tool-Kit